jahbini/halvalla/README.md

 ## The land where HTML deamons are conjured, instantiated and summoned into Three Domains

-Valhalla began as an attempt to use Teact to create a react based application without using pointy brackets or back-ticks.
+Valhalla began as an attempt to use Teact to create a React based application without using pointy brackets or back-ticks.
 Rude things that bite the syntax and uglify the landscape.

-However, react's interfaces have not been stable over the last few years, and Teact's interfaces needed updating.
-And the advantages of mithril over react (patent issues included) pointed to a better direction for evolution.
+However, React's interfaces have not been stable over the last few years, and Teact's interfaces needed updating.
+And the advantages of Mithril over React (patent issues included) pointed to a better direction for evolution.

 Halvalla is intended to allow a teacup syntax html scripting notation to run unchanged in any of three back-end rendering engines:  React and Mithril virtual DOMs and HTML text.